Drug and Alcohol Rehab in Sheffield

-On top of that, think about the costs, both financially and personally, to staying in active addiction for the rest of your life.
+On top of that, think about the costs, both financially and personally, of staying in active addiction for the rest of your life.

 When you take all of this into account, a course of treatment at rehab may be the best investment that you ever make.